UNIMEDINOR

 User Research

-• Assumptions about “universal” digital behavior don’t apply everywhere.
+1. Assumptions about universal digital behavior don't apply everywhere.
+Context changes everything.

-• Limited digital literacy was a major barrier.
+2. Limited digital literacy was a major barrier, not a minor consideration.

 Understanding the User